Rabilkhan786/dDelta-Chat-Assignment./README.md

 ## Production considerations

 For larger drawing sets, batch canonical ingestion and index per document version; constrain OCR concurrency; persist report/version metadata; add human review for low-confidence changes; and export trace metrics to an observability backend.
 Keep `.env` private and rotate provider keys.
 The current lexical retriever is predictable and inspectable, but a production system may add a separately evaluated semantic retriever.

-## Interview discussion

-Why deterministic delta?
-It makes structural changes reproducible, debuggable, and measurable.
-Why a canonical model?
-It decouples downstream comparison/retrieval from source formats.
-The principal limitation is matching moved/reflowed content and unlabelled sample data; the next step is a reviewer-labelled revision dataset and false-positive analysis.